-Got the rainy day blues?
+Got the rainy day blues and wondering how to keep kids from being bored?
 Rainy days can strike fear in the hearts of parents but don’t worry.
-Here are some ideas on keeping kids occupied on rainy days in Newcastle, Lake Macquarie and Maitland.
+Here are some rainy day activities to keeping toddlers, preschoolers and school-age kids from getting bored in Newcastle, Lake Macquarie and Maitland.

 Visit Newcastle Museum

 With free entry, Newcastle Museum (open Tuesday to Sunday or 7 days a week during school holidays) is a top spot to visit on a rainy day.
 The interactive Supernova science exhibits will keep children entertained while the Newcastle and Fire and Earth’s exhibitions will educate them on the history of the region

 For toddlers, there is a small indoor play area called Mininova featuring plenty of equipment and soft mats to keep them safe while they toddle around.
 Make sure you hop on the tram as well!